 10. Day Beds

 This year we’re seeing daybeds appear in living rooms.
 Here it’s on trend with plush material and rich color.
-They are great for kids or teens to lounge on, but since it takes away a proper sitting spot, a large living room is usually needed to accommodate this trend.
+They are great for kids or teens to lounge on, but since it takes away a proper sitting spot, a large living room is usually needed to accommodate this design trend.

 11. Purple Hues